MD-Studio/MDStudio_SMARTCyp/README.md

 ## Installation Quickstart
 MDStudio SMARTCyp can be used in three different ways: in the MDStudio environment, as REST service or as local installation.
+Can't wait to try it out?
+Click the `launch binder` button, this will start a fully operational [Binder](https://github.com/MD-Studio/MDStudio_SMARTCyp) service in your browser for you to play with.

 ### Step 1.
 Installation
 Run MDStudio SMARTCyp as docker container by: